oss-academy/article/mvc/README.md

 ## Variation
 MVC has two variations named Model-View-Presenter (MVP) and Model-View-ViewModel (MVVM)

-### MVP
+## MVP
 MVP has three components, Model, View and Presentation.
+Indeed, Model and View are the same as Model and View in MVC and Presentation is different component.

+### Presentation
-Indeed, Model and View are the same as Model and View in MVC and Presentation is  a component responsible to get input from View and make a command for Model, also getting model from the Model to make a command for View to show the model.
+It is a component responsible to get input from View and make a command for Model, also getting model from the Model to make a command for View to show the model.

 <p align="center">
 <img src="image/mvp.png" width="500" height="300" />
 </p>

+## MVVM

-### MVVM
+### View Model

 ## Example